mvysny/gwtvaadin/README.md

 ## Run the dev env

-In order to run this project:
+In order to run this project you need to run the following in your terminal:

-1. mvn clean package
+1. `mvn clean package`
-2. mvn gwt:codeserver
+2. `mvn gwt:codeserver`

 That would start the GWT in SuperDevMode.
-This process will auto-recompile and serve GWT code.
+This process will automatically recompile your GWT java sources to javascript and serve them to the webpage.

 > Note: Do not use `mvn gwt:devmode` which will start the old DevMode (which requires a browser plugin which doesn't work with the newest browsers)